manojnsut/Forgery-Detection-In-Signature/README.md

 # Forgery-Detection-In-Signature
-Design a CNN model that can classify whether a signature is forged or not.
+Designed a CNN model that can classify whether a signature is forged or not.